Pittsburgh Vintage Grand Prix Motorsport Festival

 The Pittsburgh Vintage Grand Prix (PVGP), celebrating its 43rd anniversary in 2025, is the nation's largest vintage street race and the only one staged on public roads.

-2025 Pittsburgh Vintage Grand Prix Events
+2025 Pittsburgh Vintage Grand Prix Schedule

 See colorful, classic cars navigate the park’s bends.
 Cheer for your favorite car or driver and grab a snack or a cool drink at Vendor Village.
 Check out the 2025 PVGP Race Week lineup: